cloudfoundry-attic/cf-abacus/lib/utils/transform/README.md

 transform
 ===

-Simple async map, reduce, filter functions with callbacks.
+Simple async map, reduce, and filter date transformation functions with callbacks.
+These functions are very similar to the underscore.js map, reduce, and filter functions but they can take Node functions with callbacks, generators and promises.

 Usage
 ---